draggett/arena-webhub/README.md

 Any help with these would be welcomed.

-#### Support for additional protocols

-* **Peer to peer over WebRTC**

-Work is under consideration on enabling peer to peer networks of Web Hubs, where these may be behind different firewalls.
-W3C's [WebRTC](https://www.w3.org/TR/webrtc/) standard could be useful as it supports peer to peer data transfer and is supported by Web browsers.

-* **QUIC protocol support**

-[QUIC](https://www.chromium.org/quic) is a new transport which reduces latency compared to that of TCP.
-On the surface, QUIC is very similar to TCP+TLS+HTTP/2 implemented on UDP.

-#### Backwards compatible extensions

-* Simplified thing API where things look like regular JavaScript objects with getters and setters for properties, and object methods for actions.
+* **Simplified thing API** where things look like regular JavaScript objects with getters and setters for properties, and object methods for actions.
 Attempts to write invalid values throws an exception, and asynchronous errors result in observable events, e.g. loss of connectivity.
+The simplified API will be implemented on top of the existing API.

-* Things as first class types that can be passed to properties, actions and events.
+* **Things as first class types** that can be passed to properties, actions and events.
 This will involve a new _supply_ method that is passed a thing description and returns a promise.
 Things are automatically published so there is no need for the expose method.
-* More efficient handling of high speed streams, allowing you to read and write data in blocks rather than having to do so one data point at a time.
+* **More efficient handling of high speed streams**, allowing you to read and write data in blocks rather than having to do so one data point at a time.
 The protocols will be able to choose how to best buffer data for maximum performance.
+* **Peer to peer to peer networks of Web Hubs**, where these may be behind different firewalls.
+W3C's [WebRTC](https://www.w3.org/TR/webrtc/) standard is designed for peer to peer data transfer and is supported by Web browsers.

 ## Web of Things